mounirmelzi/htpl-compiler/README.md

 ## Notes

-- Ensure you have the latest versions of Flex and GCC installed
+- Ensure you have the latest versions of Flex, Bison and GCC installed
 - The compiler is designed to work in a Linux environment